 Ala.
-Code § 13A-6-153(b) makes a conviction under Ala.
-Code § 13A-6-153(a) punishable as a Class B felony by imprisonment for 2-20 years, "which imprisonment includes hard labor," and a possible fine up to \$30,000.
+Code § 13A-6-153(b) (Human trafficking in the second degree) makes a conviction of the crime of human trafficking under Ala.
+Code § 13A-6-153(a) a Class B felony punishable by imprisonment for 2-20 years, "which imprisonment includes hard labor," and a possible fine up to \$30,000.
 Ala.
-Code § 13A-6-156 (Penalties-Forfeiture of property) states, "A person who commits the offense of human trafficking in the first degree or human trafficking in the second degree shall forfeit to the State of Alabama any profits or proceeds and any interest in property that he or she has acquired or maintained that the sentencing court determines to have been acquired or maintained as a result of committing human trafficking in the first degree or human trafficking in the second degree."
+Code § 13A-6-156 (Forfeiture of profits or proceeds and interest in property) states, "[a] person who commits the offense of human trafficking in the first degree or human trafficking in the second degree shall forfeit to the State of Alabama any profits or proceeds and any interest in property that he or she has acquired or maintained that he or she has acquired or maintained [or] that the sentencing court determines to have been acquired or maintained as a result of committing human trafficking in the first degree or human trafficking in the second degree. . . ."
+Pursuant to Ala.
+Code § 13A-6-155(a) (Penalties-Restitution to victim), facilitators convicted under any provision of the human trafficking article, Ala.
+Code §§ 13A-6-150 to 13A-6-160, will be required to "pay mandatory restitution to the victim, prosecutorial or law enforcement entity, with the proceeds from property forfeited under Section 6 [i.e. Section 13A-6-156] applied first to payment of restitution."